khernand/blog/content/blog/terminal-app-ssh/index.md

 the same!

-Whether you're running commands on remote machines and want some piece of mind or just want a little more swag, adding some color to your SSH sure is nice.
+Whether you're running commands on remote machines and want some piece of mind or just want a little more swag, adding some color to distinguish your SSH sessions sure is nice.

 **Here's how I got it done on my Mac's default terminal, Terminal.app.**